3D Question Answering

 \subsection{3D-Linguistic BERT}

-BERT~\cite{devlin2018bert} model has proved its capacity to aggregate and align multi-modal information in visual-language tasks.
-Inspired by this, we propose one 3D-L BERT to aggregate the multi-modal information from appearance encoder, geometry encoder, and linguistic tokenizer, to make the final answer prediction.
-The input of 3D-L BERT is mainly composed of three types of elements: appearance, geometry, and linguistic.
-And some auxiliary elements for modality separation or information summarization (classification token) are also added.
+\trysq{The} BERT~\cite{devlin2018bert} model has prove\trysq{n} its \trysq{ability} to aggregate and align multi-modal information in visual-language tasks.
+Inspired by this, we \trysq{propose} 3D-L BERT to aggregate the multi-modal information from \trysq{the} appearance encoder, geometry encoder, and linguistic tokenizer, to make the final answer prediction.
+The 3D-L BERT \trysq{input} is mainly composed of three types of elements: appearance, geometry, and \srysq{linguistics}. \trysq{S}ome auxiliary elements for modality separation or information summarization (classification token) are also added.
 As shown in Fig.~\ref{pipeline}, each element is the sum of Point Cloud Feature Embedding, Token Embedding, and Sequence Position Embedding.

 \textit{Point cloud feature embedding} is the geometry embedding from a point cloud or appearance embedding from a color point cloud.
-In details, in geometry elements, they are the geometry feature embedding of $K$ objects.
-To gain the geometry feature embedding, we concatenate the geometry features with spatial embedding and feed them into a fully connected layer.
-In appearance elements, they are appearance embedding of $K$ objects, which are formed by feeding the appearance features into a fully connected layer.
-In linguistic and other auxiliary elements, they are the same embedding derived from a combination of both appearance and geometry feature of the scene.
-In details, it is obtained by applying a linear layer after the concatenation of global appearance and geometry features.
+In \srysq{detail}, in geometry elements, they are the geometry feature embedding of $K$ objects.
+To gain the geometry feature embedding, we concatenate the geometry features with spatial embedding and feed them into a feed-forward network.
+In appearance elements, they are \trysq{the} appearance embedding\trysq{s} of $K$ objects, which are formed by feeding the appearance features into a fully connected layer.
+In linguistic and other auxiliary elements, they are the same embedding derived from a combination of both \trysq{the} appearance and geometry feature\trysq{s} of the scene. \trysq{They are} obtained by applying a linear layer after \trysq{concatenating the} global appearance and geometry features.